Contents

 What Is Oral Cancer?

-Oral cancer is a type of cancer that affects the tissues in the mouth and throat.
-It can occur in any part of the mouth, including the lips, gums, tongue, or floor of the mouth.
+Oral cancer is a serious condition that develops in the tissues of the mouth or throat.
+It can affect various parts, including the lips, gums, tongue, and the floor of the mouth.

-Oral cancer is most often diagnosed in people over the age of 40, and the risk of developing oral cancer increases with age.
-Other risk factors for oral cancer include smoking, heavy alcohol use, and betel nut chewing.
+Typically, oral cancer is diagnosed in individuals over 40, and the risk increases with age.
+Common risk factors include smoking, heavy alcohol consumption, and betel nut chewing.

-If you suspect you may have oral cancer, it is important to see a doctor or dentist right away.
-Early detection and treatment are key to improving the chance of successful treatment.
+If you suspect signs of oral cancer, it’s crucial to consult a doctor or dentist immediately.
+Early diagnosis and treatment significantly improve the chances of successful recovery.

 Oral Cancer Causes & Risk Factors